If you're a cinephile in London, you're in luck.

 Cine Lumiere is part of the Institut Francais, the French Cultural Institute in London, just a stone's throw from the V&A and the Natural History Museum.

-Located in an art deco masterpiece (look out for the marble staircase, complete with Rodin statue), and named after the Lumiere brothers, this cinema shows contemporary French, European and world cinema, as well as French classics on a Sunday.
+Located in a lavish masterpiece of a building (look out for the marble staircase, complete with Rodin statue), and named after the Lumiere brothers, this cinema shows contemporary French, European and world cinema, as well as French classics on a Sunday.
 And there's special programming for kids.

 4. Electric Cinema